 "Bride-to-be dreams are trying to help you with the different stresses you experience as you plan the big day, as well as help you resolve any issues that need to be taken care of before you start your new life," Loewenberg says.
-The subjects of a bride-to-be dream will typically be connected to something related to the real-life wedding planning process or reflect something we’re fearful of.
+When you dream about wedding planning or the ceremony to come, usually the meaning is related to the real-life wedding planning process or reflects something we’re fearful of.

-"Being late for your wedding is super common, merely because there are so many deadlines you are dealing with,” Loewenberg says.
+"[Dreaming about] being late for your wedding is super common, merely because there are so many deadlines you are dealing with,” Loewenberg says.
 “But dreaming something is wrong with the dress often means there is something with yourself you are unhappy with."
-Analyze whether the fear that comes up in the dream is literal or if it might be symbolic for something a little deeper — like a fear of commitment, self-esteem issues, or trust.
+Analyze whether the fear that comes up in the dream is literal, or if it might be symbolic of something deeper — like being afraid of commitment or having self-esteem or trust issues.

 Dreams About Marriage When You’re Single

-Wedding dreams don't necessarily imply a desire to actually tie the knot.
-They may actually relate more to the themes of what marriage symbolizes in our culture — like commitment.
+When you have a dream about weddings, it doesn’t necessarily imply a desire to tie the knot right now.
+If you’re nowhere near actually getting married IRL, this dream could feel like it came out of left field.
+However, the dream may relate more to the themes of what marriage symbolizes in our culture — like commitment.
 "Marriage is two individuals committing to each other 'til death do they part,' so to dream of marriage when you aren't planning a wedding would mean there is some other type of commitment you are embarking on in real life," Loewenberg says.
 "Whatever this commitment or obligation is, your subconscious is presenting it to you in the form of a marriage so you can better understand your role in it.”

 This commitment could be something obvious, like taking a new job or signing a lease, or something more abstract, like adding new habits to your routine or developing a deeper friendship with someone.
 According to Loewenberg, these dreams are asking us if we’re prepared to be in these commitments for the long haul.